nechamamarkovitz/research_funding_analysis/README.md

 ## Things to Keep in Mind

-The analysis is descriptive and identifies associations and funding patterns rather than causal relationships; it doesn't explain why certain yearly changes occurred.

-Descriptive, Not Causal: This project highlights trends and associations; it doesn't explain why certain yearly changes occurred.
+Descriptive, Not Causal: The analysis identifies trends and associations in funding data but does not establish causal relationships or explain the reasons behind observed changes.

 Base-Effect Growth: Massive percentage gains (like Healthy Aging) often happen because the initial starting budget was very small.